Archit327/AZ900-/MicrosoftDefender for endpoint.md

 ### Components of MDE
 ![[Pasted image 20240218173711.png]]

-While first time opening the wizard of MDE you have to provide the data center location.
-The locations present are US, UK, Europe.
+==While first time opening the wizard of MDE you have to provide the data center location.
+The locations present are US, UK, Europe.==

 ---
 ### License Requirements